 Make sure you're prepared, because if you don't pass, you won't get a refund!
 If you want to do the test again, you'll have to pay for it all over again.

-You can take the test as many times as you want until you pass, but to make sure you pass first time, check out the practice learners test at VicRoads (new window).
+You can take the test as many times as you want until you pass, but to make sure you pass first time, check out the practice learner permit test at VicRoads (new window).

 5. Prove Who You Are

 If you pass, you'll need to prove your identity before you can get your new learner permit.